Temporalis muscle: Variation

 The temporalis muscle has a complex structure.
 Sarcomeres are a consistent length, but larger muscle fibres vary in length in the muscle and between people.

 Function

-The temporalis muscle is the most powerful muscle of the temporomandibular joint.
+The temporalis muscle is a powerful muscle of the temporomandibular joint.
 The temporalis muscle can be divided into two functional parts; anterior and posterior.
 The anterior portion runs vertically and its contraction results in elevation of the mandible (closing the mouth).
 The posterior portion has fibers which run horizontally and contraction of this portion results in retrusion of the mandible.
 The middle portion which fibers run in an oblique direction towards inferior and anterior are used for both elevation and retraction of the mandible and in a unilateral contraction provoke lateral movement of the mandible.
 Motor units are recruited the most when they have the maximal leverage, maximising contractile strength.

 When lower dentures are fitted, they should not extend into the retromolar fossa to prevent trauma of the mucosa due to the contraction of the temporalis muscle.